netdata/netdata/README.md

 Once you run it, the file conf.d/netdata.conf will be created.
 You can edit this file to set options for each graph.
 To apply the changes you made, you have to run netdata.start again.

+If you run `netdata.start` as `root`, netdata will start by default as `nobody`.
+Otherwise it will run as the user that started it.
+If you run it as `root`, you can set the user you want it to run in the config file `conf.d/netdata.conf`.

 To access the web site for all graphs, go to:

  ```
  http://127.0.0.1:19999/
  ```

+You can get the running config file at any time, by accessing `http://127.0.0.1:19999/netdata.conf`.